 Every customer wants to save money.
 Go about this goal incorrectly and the results could be costly.

-Mistake #1 – Paying below market pay rates/trying to get the lowest possible markup rates
+1. Paying below-market pay rates/trying to get the lowest possible markup rates

 The reasoning here is simple.
 Reduce incremental costs; increase long-term savings.
 The issue comes in the forms of reduced talent quality, eroded productivity, negative culture, low worker morale, and high attrition.
 All of these “soft” losses have real consequences.